 Flow.
 Make sure a reader can follow your train of thought.
 Do your conclusions flow from your statements?
 Are there isolated ideas or concepts not tied to the greater narrative?
 Get rid of them, make sure there is a consistent narrative throughout which reveals who you are.

 Kill your darlings.
-Although oft-misattributed, this concept is important even to the single-page-letter-writer.
+Although oft-misattributed, this quote is important even to the single-page-letter-writer.
 Do you have a turn of phrase from your vet school application, or a poignant story you think is perfect?
 Maybe it is, but maybe you can’t see the problems with it.
 Seek out advice and, when all signs point to it, do the right thing and cut it.
 My wife edits all my blog posts and regularly cuts segments which I think are just great, but in the end I agree with her.

 Second draft = first draft – 10%.
 Stephen King introduced me to this idea and I have almost never found it to be wrong.
 It is easier to trim than it is to create good content.
 Start more expansively and then begin cutting.